Shansisuchus: History of research

 Shansisuchus is known from many fossil skeletons representing more than a dozen individuals, making it one of the best known erythrosuchids.
 However, all but one specimen discovered in 2010 (a complete skull and 14 vertebrae from Jixian County) are disarticulated, meaning that many aspects of its anatomy had been poorly understood before that specimen was described.
-Several skeletal cast mounts have been made with parts of differently-sized specimens, with skulls innacurately assembled from isolated bones glued in together with plaster.
+Several skeletal cast mounts have been made with parts of differently-sized specimens, with skulls inaccurately assembled from isolated bones glued in together with plaster.
 Most specimens have been found in a fossil locality in Wuxiang County, and others have been found in localities in Ningwu, Yushe, Jingle, and Xing counties.
 Three species of Shansisuchus have been named: the type species Shansisuchus shansisuchus, which is known from over ten individuals; S. heiyuekouensis, which is known from five individuals; and S. kuyeheensis, which is known from one individual.

 Relationships

 Shansisuchus belongs to a group of reptiles called Archosauriformes, which is today represented by crocodilians and birds but also includes a diversity of extinct forms extending back to the Late Permian.
 It is a basal archosauriform that lies outside Archosauria, the crown group originating with the last common ancestor of birds and crocodilians.
 When Shansisuchus was first described, Yang placed it in its own family, Shansisuchidae.
 In 1992 Shansisuchus was reassigned to the family Erythrosuchidae and proposed to be the closest relative of the genus Vjushkovia (now considered a synonym of Garjainia).
 A phylogenetic analysis published in 2013 found that Vjushkovia was more closely related to Erythrosuchus, and that Shansisuchus lied outside the Vjushkovia+Erythrosuchus clade as a more basal erythrosuchid.
 Below is a cladogram from the 2013 analysis: